 Brown's dedication for the Pirates extends to his efforts away from the broadcast booth as well.
 In addition to various off-season appearances in the community and his work on the annual Pirates caravan and PirateFest events, Greg spearheaded the "Gloves for Kids" program, which raised money for much-needed equipment and gloves for youth baseball and softball organizations in underserved areas around the Pittsburgh area.
 During the course of the season, Brown teams up with broadcast partner Steve Blass and hosts several pre-game receptions for members of the 65 Roses Club, which is part of the Cystic Fibrosis Foundation.

-Tim Neverett joined the Pittsburgh broadcast team on December 18, 2008 and is now in his sixth season as a radio and television play-by-play announcer with the club.
+Tim Neverett joined the Pittsburgh broadcast team on December 18, 2008 and is now in his seventh season as a radio and television play-by-play announcer with the club.

 Prior to joining the Pirates, Neverett spent four years working for FSN Rocky Mountain, where he spent the 2008 campaign serving as both the pre-game and post-game studio host for Colorado Rockies games.
 During his tenure with FSN Rocky Mountain, Tim also served as a play-by-play announcer for Rockies games, college football, basketball, hockey and lacrosse, as well as arena football and track and field.